mre/endler.dev/content/2025/choosing-rust/index.md

 draft=false
 [taxonomies]
 tags=["rust", "dev", "culture"]
+[extra]
+credits = [
+  { name = "Simon Brüggen", url="https://github.com/m3t0r" },
+  { name = "Theodor-Alexandru Irimia", url = "https://github.com/tirimia" },
+  { name = "Thomas Zahner",  url = "https://github.com/thomas-zahner"}
+]
 +++

-Since most of my "serious" writing on Rust has moved to the [corrode blog](https://corrode.dev/blog), I can be a bit more casual on my personal blog and share some of my personal thoughts on the recent debate around using Rust in established software.
+Since most of my "serious" writing on Rust has moved to the [corrode blog](https://corrode.dev/blog), I can be a bit more casual on here and share some of my personal thoughts on the recent debate around using Rust in established software.

 The two projects in question are git ([kernel thread](https://lore.kernel.org/git/20250904-b4-pks-rust-breaking-change-v1-0-3af1d25e0be9@pks.im/), [Hacker News Discussion](https://news.ycombinator.com/item?id=45312696)) and the recently rewritten [coreutils in Rust](https://github.com/uutils/coreutils), which will [ship with Ubuntu 25.10 Quizzical Quokka](https://discourse.ubuntu.com/t/carefully-but-purposefully-oxidising-ubuntu/56995).

-What prompted me to write this post is the [discussion on Twitter](https://x.com/nafonsopt/status/1968954376262652175) and a blog post titled ["Are We Chasing Language Hype Over Solving Real Problems?"](https://dayvster.com/blog/are-we-chasing-language-hype-over-solving-real-problems).
+What prompted me to write this post is a [discussion on Twitter](https://x.com/nafonsopt/status/1968954376262652175) and a blog post titled ["Are We Chasing Language Hype Over Solving Real Problems?"](https://dayvster.com/blog/are-we-chasing-language-hype-over-solving-real-problems).

-In both cases, the authors speculate about the motivations behind choosing Rust, and as someone who helps teams use Rust in production, I find those takes hilarious.
+In both cases, the authors speculate about the motivations behind choosing Rust, and as someone who helps teams use Rust in production, I find those takes... hilarious.

-Back in the day when I started corrode, people always mentioned that Rust wasn't used in production.
+Back when I started corrode, people always mentioned that Rust wasn't used for anything serious.
+I knew about the production use-cases from client-work, but there was very little pubic information out there.
-As a consequence, we started the ['Rust in Production'](https://corrode.dev/podcast/) podcast to show that companies choose Rust for real-world applications.
+As a consequence, we started the ['Rust in Production'](https://corrode.dev/podcast/) podcast to show that companies indeed choose Rust for real-world applications.
-However, people don't like to be proven wrong, so that conspiracy theory has now morphed into "Big Rust" trying to take over the world.
+However, people don't like to be proven wrong, so that conspiracy theory has now morphed into "Big Rust" trying to take over the world. 😆

 Let's look at some of the claims made in the blog post and Twitter thread and see how these could be debunked pretty easily.